Lhasa Apso: Characteristics

 Dogs stand about 25 cm at the withers, bitches slightly less.
 The coat may be black, red, dark grizzle, golden, honey, parti-colour, sandy, slate-coloured, smoke-coloured or white.
 It is thick and heavy, with a hard straight outer coat and a medium under-coat.
 The eyes are dark and the nose is black, and the ears are pendant.
 The tail is curved, sometimes with a kink at the tip, and should be carried over the back.

 It ranks 68th (out of 138) in Stanley Coren's The Intelligence of Dogs, having fair working-obedience intelligence.
 The Lhasa Apso is a long-lived breed, with many living in good health into their early 20s.

-A 2004 Kennel Club survey puts the median lifespan of the breed at 14 years 4 months.
-UK vet clinic data puts the median at 13.0 years.
+Health

+A 2024 UK study found a life expectancy of 14 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

+The breed is predisposed to atopic dermatitis.